RecRec Music: History

-In 1979 Veit Stauffer and Daniel Waldner founded RecRec Zürich in Switzerland, after suggestions from Chris Cutler that they establish a record distribution company similar to the British independent record label Recommended Records that Cutler had created the previous year.
+In 1979 Veit F. Stauffer and Daniel Waldner co-founded RecRec Zürich in Switzerland, after suggestions from Chris Cutler that they establish a record distribution company similar to the British independent record label Recommended Records that Cutler had created the previous year.
 RecRec Music, RecRec's record label, was created by Waldner in 1983, and built up a roster of over 30 bands and musicians.

 On 3 September 1995, Waldner and his son, Valentin died in an accident in the Swiss Alps.
 RecRec Music continued to operate, but began making losses and was declared bankrupt in May 1997.
 The label was split into two companies, RecRec-Shop, the record shop, and RecRec Medien AG, the distributor, with two new labels, Make-Up and Make-Up Your World.
 The companies continue to operate today, although with a different musical emphasis to that of RecRec Music.

 RecRec Music roster

 RecRec Music released music by over 30 bands and groups, including: